What Is Predictive Maintenance? (Types, Examples & Benefits)

 Refrigeration Sensor

-In a restaurant, the health of any food storage or cooking utility is paramount to the business’ success.
+In a restaurant, the health of any food storage or cooking utility is paramount to the business’ success and, therefore, profitability.
 If a restaurant’s refrigerator were beginning to malfunction or required any type of update, predictive maintenance technology could measure the functionality and alert restaurant staff to any issues.
 A sensor would be able to evaluate elements of the fridge such as temperature and vibration to determine asset performance.
 Having this advance notice would enable a maintenance technician to fix the potential problem before it resulted in restaurant equipment downtime.

 Power Outage Prevention